posted July 01, 2021

 - 4 cups marinara sauce (Link to my homemade version in the recipe notes)

 - 2 Tablespoons olive oil

-Drizzle the top of the vegetables with the olive oil and sprinkle evenly with the Grill Mates Roasted Garlic and Herb seasoning.
+- Season.
+Drizzle the top of the vegetables with the olive oil and sprinkle evenly with the Chicken Rub.

-Increase the heat in your smoker to 375 degrees F, or if using a grill, slide your pan over to the direct heat side of your grill.
-This next step will take 30-45 minutes in a smoker, or it could go a little faster if you're using direct heat.
-Just keep an eye on the sauce in your pan to make sure it doesn't burn as the top of the vegetables are starting to caramelize.
+- Increase the heat and finish grilling.
+Increase the heat in the smoker to 375 degrees F. If using a grill, slide your pan over to the direct heat side of the grill.
+Cook for approximately 30-45 mintues.
+Keep an eye on the sauce in your pan to make sure it doesn't burn as the top of the vegetables start to caramelize.

 - Rest and serve.
 Remove from the grill and let the ratatouille sit for 10 minutes or so.
 Garnish with fresh basil before serving.

 The Grill Squad is our exclusive membership program that will transform bland cookouts into booming barbecues that you'll remember for a lifetime.
 The technique and skills you learn will bring your backyard cookouts to a new level.
 For the cost of a full brisket, you'll get annual access to an exclusive BBQ community, Pitmaster Classes, discounts, and much much more!